jamesbrink/kvm-notes/README.md

 ## Creating guest instances

-To create a Debian 9 instance.
+To create a Debian 9 instance connected to virtual birdge.

 ```shell
 virt-install \